nmhanson/ttt/README.md

 a "Cat's game" and it is a draw.

-It's tic-tac-toe; if you are a human who somehow knows how to compile and run this program, yet did not know how to play Tic-Tac-Toe, please contact me - I would like to learn more about you, you strange person.
+It's Tic-Tac-Toe; if you are a human who somehow knows how to compile and run this program, yet did not know how to play Tic-Tac-Toe, please contact me - I would like to learn more about you, you strange person.